E-folding

-In science, e-folding is the time interval in which an exponentially growing quantity increases by a factor of e; it is the base-e analog of doubling time.
-This term is often used in many areas of science, such as in atmospheric chemistry, medicine and theoretical physics, especially when cosmic inflation is investigated.
-Physicists and chemists often talk about the e-folding time scale that is determined by the proper time in which the length of a patch of space or spacetime increases by the factor e mentioned above.
+In science, e-folding is the time interval in which an exponentially growing quantity increases or decreases by a factor of e; it is the base-e analog of doubling time.
+This term is often used in many areas of science, such as in atmospheric chemistry, medicine, theoretical physics, and cosmology.

+In cosmology the e-folding time scale is the proper time in which the length of a patch of space or spacetime increases by the factor e.

 In finance, the logarithmic return or continuously compounded return, also known as force of interest, is the reciprocal of the e-folding time.

-The term e-folding time is also sometimes used similarly in the case of exponential decay, to refer to the timescale for a quantity to decrease to 1/e of its previous value.

 The process of evolving to equilibrium is often characterized by a time scale called the e-folding time, τ.
 This time is used for processes which evolve exponentially toward a final state (equilibrium).
-In other words if we examine an observable, X, associated with a system, (temperature or density, for example) then after a time, τ, the initial difference between the initial value of the observable and the equilibrium value, ΔXi, will have decreased to ΔXi /e where the number e ≈ 2.71828.
+In other words, if we examine an observable, X, associated with a system, (temperature or density, for example) then after a time, τ, the initial difference between the initial value of the observable and the equilibrium value, ΔXi, will have decreased to ΔXi /e where the number e ≈ 2.71828.